 Things to be careful of

-- Cosmetics or other topical medication applied to the treatment area, unless directed by your doctor.
+Avoid using cosmetics or other topical medications, including sunscreens, directly on the treatment area, unless directed by your doctor.

 During treatment with Efudix expect to have a temporary unsightly appearance and discomfort at the sites where you apply the cream.